 That was the sound his black leather boots made as its loose buckles thumped against its metal features.

-My thoughts flashed back to eighth grade when top-hat guy, let’s call him Dylan, shocked the whole class with a surprising revelation – and yes, for clarification, we did attend the same private grade school for eight long years.
-That’s how I know him.
+While my friends snickered away, my thoughts flashed back to eighth grade when top-hat guy, let’s call him Dylan, shocked the whole class with a surprising revelation.

-Our religion teacher, a surly nun that no one – and I mean no one (not even the other teachers) – liked gave us an assignment that prompted us to watch the local news, find a virtuous story that reminds us that “there’s still good in the world,” and report it back to the class.
+One day, our religion teacher, a surly nun that no one – and I mean no one (not even the other teachers) – liked gave us an assignment that prompted us to watch the local news.

 The class nodded – watching TV for homework seemed easy enough.
 But there was one classmate of mine who wore a troubled expression.